Material on this web site copyright © 1995-2013, TelePost, Inc. All rights reserved.

 Note 1: Some users have reported an issue when using E-MU 0204 with win7 64-bit and more tha 4GB RAM.
 Click here for details and workarounds.

 Note 6: This card is extremely well built, with a solid metal case.
 It has a great set of drivers and allows simultaneous use of ASIO and MME/WDM.
-It has the lowest number of spurs I have seen, probably because of the metal case.
-But unfortunately, it has a spur in the center of the display at about 30dB above the noise floor.
-It also has similar spurs at plus/minus 69kHz.
-The useable display width is about 140 kHz, with fast rolloff of response above that.
+It has a spur in the center of the display at about 35dB above the noise floor.
+It also has smaller spurs at plus/minus 67kHz.
+When properly set up, this card gradually rolls of to -10dB at + / - 80 kHz, but rolls off dramatically above that.
+While most cards have rising noise floor at the edges, this one has falling gain.

 E-MU 1212m